A person in traditional dress standing in a pile of plastic with hands on their hips.

 Through the Earth-Body: From the Glacial North to the Geoglyphs of the Anthropocene

-The talk culminates in Geoglyphs of the Anthropocene, a long-term transdisciplinary investigation across South America’s mining territories, where sites of extraction are revealed as the geoglyphs of our time — monuments to the values we pursue.
-From this descent into the Earth emerges a luminous seed of regeneration: an opening towards humanity’s reconciliation with Nature.
+The talk culminates in Geoglyphs of the Anthropocene, a long-term transdisciplinary investigation across South America’s mining territories.
+Here, sites of extraction are revealed as the geoglyphs of our time.
+From this descent into the Earth emerges an opening towards humanity’s reconciliation with Nature.

 12.00pm (noon) – Special Collections talk: Hidden Narratives - RGS/Italian Cultural Institute/Photoworks Residency with Erdiola Kanda Mustafaj

-1.45pm – Affecting change – Roundtable with James Balog and Mandy Barker, chaired by Sue Flood and Ian Dawson
+2.00pm – Affecting change – Roundtable with James Balog, Mandy Barker, Sue Flood, and Ian Dawson

 4.15pm – Bertie Gregory